Everyone desires stimulating sex — the more electrifying, the better.

 A water based lube is versatile and works well in most sexy scenarios.

-- This lube also works with both a non-latex and latex condom.
+A water based lubricant works with both a non-latex and latex condom.

-- The lube won’t stain your sheets and will wash off easily.
+Water-based lubes won’t stain your sheets and will wash off easily.

 - If the lube contains glycerin, it can cause irritation and a yeast infection.

 The Coconu Water Based Personal Lubricant is a 100% natural lube made with coconut water — no harmful chemicals and additives.